Direction-oriented Multi-objective Learning: Simple and Provable Stochastic Algorithms: Experiments

 \section{Experiments}

-In this section, we first verify that the performance of our proposed method is consistent with the principled of our direction-oriented formulation under different regularization constant $\lambda$.
-Then we demonstrate the effectiveness of our proposed methods under a couple of multi-task supervised learning and reinforcement settings.
-The experimental details and more empirical results such as the two-objective toy example and trainning curves can be found in the \Cref{experiments}.
+In this section, we first describe the implementation details of our proposed methods.
+Then, we demonstrate the effectiveness of the methods under a couple of multi-task supervised learning and reinforcement settings.
+The experimental details and more empirical results such as the two-objective toy example, consistency with GD and MGDA, and ablation studies over $\lambda$ can be found in the \Cref{experiments}.